mkaumee/Alert.Ai/README.md

 ## Configuration, Testing, Deployment, Monitoring, Security, Contributing, License, Support, and Acknowledgments

-(All sections remain identical in content; emojis removed only.)

----

 **Important**: This system is designed to supplement, not replace, traditional emergency response systems.